NuGet/Home/accepted/2024/vulnerabilities-in-packages.config-restore.md

 ### Functional explanation

+After every restore, the vulnerability warnings will be displayed for every package with vulnerabilities (see technical explanation for no-op considerations).
 Packages.config restore combines all packages regardless of project.
-Instead of raising warnings and errors on a per project level, at restore time, they're raised on a per package level.
+If 10 projects have a vulnerability package, 10 equivalent warnings will be raised, one for each project.
+This matches the PackageReference behavior where the warnings are raised on a per project basis, and each projet may contain the same package.

 The configuration knobs for packages.config restore auditing functionality will be NuGet.config based.
 In particular, there will be 2 new configuration keys: